Mark Talamini: Biography

+Talamini is from Glen Ridge, New Jersey.
+He completed his medical school and residency training at Johns Hopkins University, where he subsequently joined the faculty.
 Talamini directed the minimally invasive surgery program at Johns Hopkins Hospital from 1992 to 2004.
-He subsequently became chairman of the Department of Surgery at the University of California, San Diego School of Medicine before joining Stony Brook in 2015.
+He subsequently became chairman of the Department of Surgery at the University of California, San Diego School of Medicine.
+From 2008 to 2009, Talamini was president of SAGES.